innopioneer/IoT-Security/README.md

 ------------------

 Topics of interest include, but are not limited to:

-	*Security, Privacy and Trust for IoT and CPS Systems *Secure IoT and CPS architectures
+	+Security, Privacy and Trust for IoT and CPS Systems

+	+Secure IoT and CPS architectures

 	*Security vulnerabilities in IoT and CPS systems Detecting and preventing attacks in IoT devices and CPS systems Evaluation of the Threats, Attacks and Risks in IoT and cyber-physical devices